Drashko73/drashko73.github.io/README.md

 ## Deployment

-This site is automatically deployed to GitHub Pages when a git tag in format `v*.*.*` is pushed to the repository.
+This site is automatically deployed to GitHub Pages when code is pushed to the `main` branch.
+The deployment process is handled by GitHub Actions.

 To deploy a new version: